the-draupnir-project/Draupnir/README.md

 > I offer you the ring, which was burned, laid upon the pyre of Baldr by Odin.

-Draupnir started as a fork of [Mjolnir](https://github.com/matrix-org/mjolnir), in order to radically refactor the code base and break a feature freeze.
+Draupnir began as a fork of [Mjolnir](https://github.com/matrix-org/mjolnir), in order to break a feature freeze and improve the architecture.
-Draupnir has now completed this refactor and large sections of the the code base are now very distinct, as much of Draupnir was rewritten.

-**Draupnir remains a forwards and backwards compatible drop in replacement for Mjolnir**.
+**Draupnir remains a forwards and backwards compatible drop in replacement for Mjolnir** that provides significant technical improvements:

 - Draupnir is much less dependant on commands and will automatically send prompts to the management room.
 Prompts are sent for inviting Draupnir to